DaniBlaney/bamazon/README.md

 ## Description

 * An interactive storefront that runs in the console using node.
-This storefront in no way resembles Amazon, except in name.

 ## How it works